Iced Coffee

 The Story

-Modern cold brew as we know it — coffee grounds steeped in cold water for 12–24 hours then filtered — became a mainstream cafe offering in the USA in the early 2010s.
+Modern cold brew as we know it, coffee grounds steeped in cold water for 12 to 24 hours then filtered, became a mainstream cafe offering in the USA in the early 2010s.
 The key chemistry is temperature: cold water extracts coffee slowly and selectively, pulling out sugars and caffeine while leaving behind many of the acidic and bitter compounds that hot water extracts.
 The result is coffee with up to 70% less acidity than hot-brewed coffee.

 Frequently Asked Questions